raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Now make a background sprite for your scene using your chosen backdrop, change your chosen backdrop or by creating your own backdrop.
+Now make a background sprite for your scene.
+You can use your chosen backdrop, change your chosen backdrop or create your own backdrop.

 In this step you are going to work with the **Paint editor** where there are two types of graphics: **vector** and **bitmap**.
-You will be using vectors.
 The **Costume editor** automatically opens in the vector graphic setting.
+You will be using vector graphics for this project.

-**Hills as a sprite costume**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}
+**Hills as one sprite costume**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}

 ![Sprite hills as background](images/challenge2-sprite-hills.png){:width="400px"}